 - Track 8-5Management and Drug Treatment of Hypertension in pregnancy

 Stressful situations can lead the blood to spike up temporarily but sometimes it may cause high blood pressure too.
 Research is still in progress to find out about it.
-According to some reports the change in the blood pressure behavior can be due to various habits like overeating, drinking or poor sleeping.
-It’s possible that health conditions related to stress like anxiety, depression and isolation from friends and family may lead to a heart disease but not to a high blood pressure condition.
+According to some reports, the change in the blood pressure behavior can be due to various habits like overeating, drinking or poor sleeping.
+It’s possible that health conditions related to stress like anxiety, depression, and isolation from friends and family may lead to a heart disease but not to a high blood pressure condition.
 Some hormonal changes may damage your arteries leading towards heart disease.
 According to National Health Interview Survey, almost 75% of the general population experiences some stress every week.
-A stroke occurs when a blood vessel to the brain is either blocked by a clot or bursts, a part of the brain stops to get the required amount of blood and oxygen and hence it starts to die .
+A stroke occurs when a blood vessel to the brain is either blocked by a clot or bursts, a part of the brain stops to get the required amount of blood and oxygen and hence it starts to die.
 Since the brain controls the entire body so it can threaten one’s ability to think, move and function.
 Hence Hypertension is the most prevalent and powerful modifiable risk factor for stroke.
-Persons with hypertension are about 3 or 4 times more likely to have a stroke.
-Hypertension remains the single most important modifiable risk factor for stroke, and the impact of hypertension and nine other risk factors together account for 90% of all strokes.
-The two major types of stroke include ischemic stroke (caused by blood clots), which accounts for 85% of strokes, and hemorrhagic stroke (bleeding in the brain), which accounts for 15% of strokes.
-Prevention of stroke is a major public health priority, but needs to be based on a clear understanding of the key preventable causes of stroke.

 - Track 10-1Etiology of renal failure

 High blood pressure can be cured.
 The disease can be controlled by following a proper and healthy lifestyle.
-As per recommended by various doctors by having a healthy lifestyle, eating less salt in your regular diet, quitting smoking, consuming limited amount of alcohol can help in curing the disease.
+As per recommended by various doctors by having a healthy lifestyle, eating less salt in your regular diet, quitting smoking, consuming a limited amount of alcohol can help in curing the disease.
 In addition to this regular exercise will also help in controlling the disease.
 Drug treatments are available too for Hypertension.
-Various drugs are available in market that allow the individual person to do that in which few are-- Thiazide diuretics, Beta blockers, Angiotensin II receptor blockers (ARBs), Calcium channel blockers, Central-acting agents, Alpha blockers, Aldosterone antagonists.
+Various drugs are available in the market that allows the individual person to do that in which few are-Thiazide diuretics, Beta blockers, Angiotensin II receptor blockers (ARBs), Calcium channel blockers, Central-acting agents, Alpha blockers, Aldosterone antagonists.

 - Track 11-1 Pharmacology and toxicology of antihypertensive drugs